YellowStoneTorch/SMP_Expansion/README.md

 * Players can toggle Keep Inventory, as well as what parts of their inventory are actually saved.
 The categories are: Armor, Hotbar & Offhand, Inventory, and XP.
 * PvP is off by default but can be toggled on:
   * Only players who have turned PvP on can fight each other.
 Note however that this may not prevent players from indirectly damaging each other.
   * Combat tagging can be enabled in the config.
-This prevents players from toggling PvP off for 30 seconds after they are involved in combat.
+This prevents players from toggling PvP off or teleporting for 30 seconds after they are involved in combat.
 Logging out during this time will result in automatic player death.
+* Players may teleport to their spawn point by using the command /home and standing still for 5 seconds.
+This is useful in case players get stuck in no-build areas.
 * A server currency, backed by diamonds, is introduced:
   * 1 diamond exchanges for $100.
   * Players can withdraw banknotes as physical items to make transactions.